KannonZenetism/the-red-archive/legacy‑coursework/environmental-ethics.md

-# Environmental Ethics: Monism, Pluralism, and Unity
+# Environmental Ethics: Monism, Pluralism, and the Case for Unity

 **Gerett Treas**
 PHI 376 — John Muenzberg